 Where a parent has been notified that a place is not available for a child, every effort will be made to help the parent to find a place in a suitable alternative school or academy.
 Parents who are refused a place have a statutory right of appeal.
-Further details of the appeals process are available by writing to the Chair of the Board of Directors at the academy address.
+Further details of the appeals process are available by by emailing admissionsappeals@npcat.org.uk.

-Numb over-s e abo ve) of Number of successful Number of preferences received Total allocated School admissions limit SEN 1 2 3 4 5 6 7 8 appeals appeals received IIIIIC 0 0 2 0 1 1 2 0 18 0 0 37 24 30
+Numb over-s e abo ve) of Number of successful appeals Number of preferences received Total allocated School admissions limit SEN 1 2 3 4 5 6 7 8 appeals арреаіз received IIIIIC 0 0 0 0 0 0 0 0 17 0 0 35 17 30